google-deepmind/dks/README.md

 ## Usage

-For each of the supported tensor programming frameworks, there is a corresponding directory/subpackage which handles the activation function transformations and weight initializations.
+For each of the supported tensor programming frameworks, there is a corresponding subpackage which handles the activation function transformations and weight initializations.
+(These are `dks.jax`, `dks.pytorch`, and `dks.tensorflow`.)
 It's up to the user to import these and use them appropriately within their model code.
-Activation functions are transformed by the function `get_transformed_activations()` in module `activation_transform` of the appropriate subpackage.
-Weight sampling is done using functions inside of the module `parameter_sampling_functions` of said subpackage.
+Activation functions are transformed by the function `get_transformed_activations()` in the module `activation_transform` of the appropriate subpackage.
+Sampling initial parameters is done using functions inside of the module `parameter_sampling_functions` of said subpackage.
+Note that in order to avoid having to import all of the tensor programming frameworks, the user is required to individually import whatever framework subpackage they want. e.g. `import dks.jax`.
+Meanwhile, `import dks` won't actually do anything.

+`get_transformed_activations()` requires the user to pass either the "maximal slope function" for DKS, the "subnet maximizing function" for TAT with Leaky ReLUs, or the "maximal curvature function" for TAT with smooth activation functions.
+(The subnet maximizing function also handles DKS and TAT with smooth activations.)
+These are special functions that encode information about the particular model architecture.
+See the section titled "Summary of our method" of the [DKS paper] for a procedure to construct the maximal slope function for a given model, or the appendix section titled "Additional details and pseudocode for activation function transformations" of the [TAT paper] for procedures to construct the other two functions.

-In addition to using these functions, the user is responsble for ensuring that their model meets the architectural requirements of DKS/TAT, and for converting any weighted sums in their model to "normalized sums" (which are weighted sums whoses non-trainable weights have a sum of squares equal to 1).
-This package doesn't currently include an implementation of Per-Location Normalization (PLN) data pre-processing.
+In addition to these things, the user is responsible for ensuring that their model meets the architectural requirements of DKS/TAT, and for converting any weighted sums into "normalized sums" (which are weighted sums whose non-trainable weights have a sum of squares equal to 1).
+See the section titled "Summary of our method" of the [DKS paper] for more details.

+Note that this package doesn't currently include an implementation of Per-Location Normalization (PLN) data pre-processing.
 While not required for CIFAR or ImageNet, PLN could potentially be important for other datasets.
-See the section titled "Summary of our method" in the [DKS paper] for more details about the requirements and execution steps of DKS.
-To read about the additional requirements of TAT, such as the subset maximizing function, refer to Appendix B of the [TAT paper].

-Note that ReLUs are only partially supported by DKS, and unsupported by TAT, and their use is *highly* discouraged.
+Also note that ReLUs are only partially supported by DKS, and unsupported by TAT, and so their use is *highly* discouraged.
 Instead, one should use Leaky ReLUs, which are fully supported by DKS, and work especially well with TAT.

-Note that in order to avoid having to import all of the tensor programming frameworks, the user is required to individually import whatever framework subpackage they want. e.g. `import dks.jax`.
-Meanwhile, `import dks` won't actually do anything.

 ## Example

-`dks.examples.haiku.modified_resnet` is a Haiku ResNet model which has been modified as described in the DKS/TAT papers, and includes support for both DKS and TAT.
-By default, it removes the normalization layers and skip connections found in standard ResNets, making it a "vanilla network".
+`dks.examples.haiku.modified_resnet` is a [Haiku] ResNet model which has been modified as described in the DKS/TAT papers, and includes support for both DKS and TAT.
+When constructed with its default arguments, it removes the normalization layers and skip connections found in standard ResNets, making it a "vanilla network".
 It can be used as an instructive example for how to build DKS/TAT models using this package.
 See the section titled "Application to various modified ResNets" from the [DKS paper] for more details.

 ## Installation